SCToolsfactory/SCRemoteServer/www/sc-app/lib/README.md

 # license
 The libraries are ©2017 gskinner.com, inc., and made available under the highly permissive MIT open source software license.
 See the source file header for the full license text.

+Also contains the 'compiled' sources created by Babel So we can use older browsers such as iOS 9.3 Safari.. on the old iPad